 Minutes of Board Meeting

-A Special Meeting of the ICANN Board of Directors was held on 25 September 2010 in Trondheim, Norway.
+A Special Meeting of the ICANN Board of Directors was held via teleconference on 28 October 2010 at 20:00 UTC.

 Chairman Peter Dengate Thrush promptly called the meeting to order.